ropensci/roweb3/content/blog/2024-01-26-january-news/index.md

 * [R-universe now builds MacOS ARM64 binaries for use on Apple Silicon (aka M1/M2/M3) systems](/blog/2024/01/14/runiverse-arm64) by Jeroen Ooms.
 R-universe now builds MacOS ARM64 binaries for use on Apple Silicon (aka M1/M2/M3) systems.

+* [How to Update a Translation with Babeldown](/blog/2024/01/16/deepl-update-babeldown) by Maëlle Salmon.

 ## Call for maintainers

 If you're interested in maintaining any of the R packages below, you might enjoy reading our blog post [What Does It Mean to Maintain a Package?](/blog/2023/02/07/what-does-it-mean-to-maintain-a-package/).